JianKEG/Roblox-Anti-Idle/README.md

-# Roblox-Anti-Idle
+# Roblox-Anti-Idle (AHK)
-Anti AFK for ROBLOX
+- Anti AFK for ROBLOX
+- Can be used as AutoClicker

+**How it works?**
+Since ROBLOX does not register inputs if its unfocused.
+The program will firstly focus the roblox client and send the input then unfocuses roblox client so you can continue whatever you are doing!